Skip to main content

 The Law Office of Jason Tenenbaum has extensive experience handling complex evidentiary issues in criminal defense, personal injury, and commercial litigation throughout Long Island and New York City.
 Our thorough understanding of business records authentication requirements has helped countless clients achieve favorable outcomes in cases where proper evidence presentation was crucial.

 Don’t let evidentiary missteps undermine your case—call 516-750-0595 today to discuss your legal matter with an attorney who understands the intricacies of New York evidence law and the critical importance of proper foundation for business records.
-Whether your case is pending in Nassau County Supreme Court, Suffolk County District Court, or any court throughout the New York metropolitan area, we have the experience and knowledge to help you navigate these complex legal challenges.
+Whether your case is pending in Nassau County Supreme Court, Suffolk County District Court, or any court throughout the New York metropolitan area, we have the experience and knowledge to help you address these complex legal challenges.

 Legal Update (February 2026): Since this 2009 post, CPLR 4518 and its implementing regulations may have been amended to address evolving standards for electronic records authentication and digital business records admissibility.
 Practitioners should verify current statutory provisions and recent appellate interpretations regarding foundational requirements for computer-generated data and electronic business records, as courts have continued to refine these evidentiary standards over the past decade and a half.